EPHS Course Selection Hub

 This EPO Course List overviews the full catalog of classes available at EP Online and describes the format and term-length available for each course:

 - Synchronous courses hold “live” class sessions on Zoom during a scheduled period within the school day; students interact with their teacher and peers in real-time most days of the week.
+(Note: Attendance at synchronous sessions is optional; students may choose to complete these courses asynchronously if desired)

 - Semi-Synchronous courses are largely asynchronous in nature but typically feature one synchronous class session per week (i.e. an individualized lesson, a guest speaker, a discussion-based assessment, etc.)